artseld/aleksra/Readme.md

 ## Description

-This is a complete stack for running Symfony 5 into Docker containers using docker-compose tool.
+This is a complete stack for running Symfony 5 into Docker containers using docker-compose tool (it's taken from `https://github.com/ger86/symfony-docker`).
 Contains test application.
 Don't forget to run composer & database migrations after the installation.

 It is composed by 3 containers: